PsiRadish/Instigatr/README.md

       news API call had to executed via ajax.
 Also had to grapple with how to render news search results on .ejs file and creating a sorting algorithm for extracting .jpg thumbnails for display adjacent to news articles.

+  (2) Soren:
+      There were definitely some dificulties with coordinating the team efforts.
+Technology-wise there weren't a whole lot of hurdles that I personally encountered.
+The biggest thing was the troubles with Git and Git-hub that Kyle and Mustafa had.
+The most complicated part was the relationships between all our different models, and making sure the correct ones were included on the correct pages.